Napoleon Bonaparte

 The Hundred Days

-Given that much of the French populace welcomed him back and they were not endeared to the Bourbon regime, Napoleon hoped that the other governments of Europe would avoid interfering with a weakened France's government.
+Given that many of the French populace welcomed him back and they were not endeared to the Bourbon regime, Napoleon hoped that the other governments of Europe would avoid interfering with a weakened France's government.
 He sent messages of peace to the other governments of Europe, but many of these were returned unopened as they refused to negotiate with France's leader.
 The coalition powers feared a strong France and declared that they were waging war against Napoleon, not France.
-Throughout Napoleon's years as a leader he had realized that the only things that brought many of these governments to negotiations were military victories.
-France was still badly outnumbered as the Allies began to prepare their armies for another campaign, and so Napoleon decided to strike first, aiming to remove the nearby British and Prussian armies before the Austrian and Russian armies could arrive at France's borders.
+France was still badly outnumbered and as a new coalition began to prepare their armies for another campaign, Napoleon decided to strike first, aiming to remove the nearby British and Prussian armies in Belgium before the Austrian and Russian armies could arrive at France's borders.
 The French army was unready to face a combined enemy army, so he set out to defeat each enemy army one at a time to defend France.
-Outmaneuvering the Allies, he split the British and Prussian armies, and then badly beat the Prussians at the Battle of Ligny.
+Surprising his enemies, he split the British and Prussian armies, and then badly beat the Prussians at the Battle of Ligny.
 But shortly thereafter, due to a multitude of mistakes and the failure of Marshal Grouchy to keep the Prussians from reaching the battlefield and joining the British, the French lost the Battle of Waterloo against the combined enemy forces.

 Despite the loss of the Battle of Waterloo, the French army could have been rallied more quickly had Napoleon remained with the army.
-Instead he returned to Paris to try and stabilize the situation there.
+Instead he returned to Paris to try and stabilize the situation there as he knew support for his government would be dwindling.
 French politicians panicked upon hearing of the loss of the battle and many refused to support Napoleon as emperor, instead placing their hopes on currying favor with Louis XVIII or establishing a new republic.
 Lucien Bonaparte, Marshal Davout, and Lazare Carnot all advised Napoleon that he should temporarily use military force to reassert his will over the government, as regardless of what the politicians said the people preferred him over the Bourbons, but he refused to use force to remain in power.

 Exile and Death